Edelweiss: Cultivation

 Leontopodium nivale is grown in gardens for its interesting inflorescence and silver foliage.
 It grows in the end of May The plants are short lived and can be grown from seed.

+Growing requirements and propagation.: Edelweiss is best cultivated in rock gardens or well-drained gritty substrates that mimic its natural calcareous scree habitat.
+It requires full sun, excellent drainage, and low to moderate fertility; poorly drained soils or heavy fertilization quickly reduce plant vigor and longevity.
+Plants are generally short-lived perennials in cultivation but can be maintained by regular sowing from seed or by lifting and dividing clumps where permitted.
+Propagation is most commonly by seed (cold stratification improves germination), and some horticultural varieties have been selected for compact habit or longer flowering.
+Because wild collection was historically a threat, responsible horticulture relies on nursery-propagated stock and seed provenance records.

 Chemical constituents

 Compounds of different classes, such as terpenoids, phenylpropanoids, fatty acids and polyacetylenes are reported in various parts of edelweiss plants.
-Leoligin was reported as the major lignan constituent.
+Leoligin was reported as the major lignan constituent and has been investigated for effects on cholesterol efflux in cell models; the principal phytochemistry has made edelweiss extracts of interest to the cosmetics and pharmaceutical industries.

 The edelweiss has been used in traditional folk medicine in the Alps for centuries.
 Extracts from different parts of plants have been used to treat abdominal pain, respiratory diseases, heart disease, and against diarrhea.
 That is why it was also known as the bellyache flower for a long time.
 It was also used by the mountain people as a durable flower ("eternal flower") in dry bouquets.
 The cosmetics industry became aware of the plant and its extracts a few years ago.